CyberSpaceEsli/react-ux-analyzer/src/heuristics/5-error-prevention/ERROR-PREVENTION-DETECTION.md

 ## What the Detector Does
 This detector ensures that:
-- Destructive actions like delete or reset include undo mechanisms
 - Modals and dialogs with dangerous wording offer a cancel or go back option
 - Custom form fields offer context through labels or hints
 - fetch() or axios calls are wrapped with proper error handling